GaloisInc/ivorylang-org/pages/ivory-reference.md

     void f() {}
     ```

-This will create a directory, `ivory-example` and write the output there.
+If you build and run this example it should create a directory, `ivory-example`
+and write the output there.